IBN-5100/recommenderpublic/README.md

-# Paper on Steam Predictor
+# Helpfulness Predictor for Amazon Reviews (Games)

-This public repository contains my coauthored paper on leveraging machine learning models to build a predictor for steam games (based off steam reviews).
+This public repository contains my coauthored paper on leveraging machine learning models to build a predictor for how helpful a given Amazon review would be.